My 2001 Dodge Ram

 Air Box Rant

 For years I've been angrily perplexed at the design of the factory air box on these trucks.
 In order to access the air filter the clamshell-like lid needs to be removed, which is held to the engine by an awkward, difficult-to-get-at mutant hose clamp.
-Not only do I have trouble with this box, but I must inspect it every time I have the truck serviced because often the mechanics don't even get it back together right.
-The person who designed this thing needs to have their ass kicked.
-Dude, seriously... a friggin' hose clamp?
-A hose clamp located in the far rear center of the engine compartment?
-Just to check the filter?
-What ever happened to the good old wing nut?
+Not only do I have trouble with this box, but I must inspect it every time I have the truck serviced.
+Often the Chrysler-trained mechanics don't even get the damn thing back together right.
+The engineer who designed this needs to have their ass kicked.

 WTF?